zaldor30/GuildRecruiter/README.md

 ## Miscellaneous
 This is a new addon and while I have been working hard to debug it, I am sure there will be issues.
-You can join my support Discord at https://discord.gg/ZtS6Q2sKRH.